 Course information found here includes all permanent offerings and is updated regularly whenever Academic Senate approves changes.
 For historical information, see the Course Catalogs.
 For actual course availability in any given term, use Course Search in the Portal.

 The course focuses on developing students’ writing skills.
-Each section of this seminar offers a topical framework for examining the relationship between critical thinking, reading, and writing; practicing effective writing process; generating different kinds of writing; identifying and improving the elements of successful writing; and engaging with other writers from peer collaboration to research in a seminar setting.
+Each section of this seminar offers a topical framework for examining the relationship between critical thinking, reading, and writing; practicing effective writing process; generating different kinds of writing; identifying and improving the elements of successful writing; and engaging with other writers (from peer collaboration to research) in a seminar setting.
 May be taken only once if a grade of “C” or better is received; otherwise a second course may be taken under a different topic.
 (5T) Topics course.
 Offered each semester.

 Prerequisite: sophomore standing.

 Work with faculty in classroom instruction.
 Graded credit/no credit.